AmlanDas-dot/Fashion-Recommendation-System/README.md

-AI-Powered Fashion Recommendation System:
+# AI-Powered Fashion Recommendation System

-Overview-
+## Overview

 The AI-Powered Fashion Recommendation System is a web-based application that recommends visually similar fashion items and outfit combinations using image-based similarity analysis.
 The project combines Deep Learning, Machine Learning, and Generative AI techniques to create an interactive fashion recommendation experience.